learnk8s/learnk8s.io/src/custom-authentication/content.md

 When this token is submitted to the webhook token authentication service, the service extracts the `username` and `password` parts of the token and verifies them by talking to the LDAP directory.

-In particular, the authentication service performs an [LDAP Search](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Search_and_Compare) querying wether there exists a user entry with the given username and password:
+In particular, the authentication service performs an [LDAP Search](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Search_and_Compare) querying whether there exists a user entry with the given username and password:

 - If yes, the token is valid, and the authentication service returns the identity of this user (_user info_) to the API server
-- If no, the token is invalid and the authentication service returns a corresponding negative resopnse to the API server
+- If no, the token is invalid and the authentication service returns a corresponding negative response to the API server

 You will implement this authentication service from scratch in [Go](https://golang.org/).